-CCM exams are held twice a year.
+CCM exams are held three times per year.
 The next exams are on the following dates:

 Continual Professional Development

 All new CCM designations are awarded for a period of five years.
 Except for those in Retired membership status, CCMs are required to earn at least 120 Education and/or Association Credits during the five-year period following their CCM date to maintain their CCM designations.

 At least half of these must be Education Credits.
 CCMs meeting these requirements will have maintained the designation for another five-year period - The fee for

 All CCM's wishing to renew their qualification will need to complete the CCM Maintenance Form.
 It is suggested that if you are coming up to your 5 year renewal period to complete a form prior to this as a personal record for yourself.

 CCM Eligibility Regulations

 In order to meet the international eligibility standards for the globally-recognised ‘Certified Club Manager’ (CCM) certification pathway and examination, the requirements for European club managers is updated every year.
 The requirement now is to have attended four of our sex MDP Courses I.e. MDP Parts One, Two and Three, plus either MDP Golf, MDP Sport & Recreation or MDP Food & Beverage.
 Then further Association & Education Credits plus 6 years Managerial experience in clubs or equivalent.